By Mike Markowitz for CoinWeek …..

-During the Hellenistic era (c.
-323 – 30 BCE), Pergamon (or Pergamum) was that kind of place.
+During the Hellenistic era from 323 to 30 BCE, Pergamon (or Pergamum) was that kind of place.
 Art, literature, philosophy and science flourished amid magnificent architecture under the sensible and enlightened rulers of the Attalid dynasty for almost 150 years.
-A major current exhibit at New York’s Metropolitan Museum of Art, running through July 17, 2016, showcases some of the surviving treasures of that era.
+A major current exhibit at New York City’s Metropolitan Museum of Art, running through July 17, 2016, showcases some of the surviving treasures of that era.

 In 2014, UNESCO declared Pergamon and its “multi-layered cultural landscape” a World Heritage Site.

 Located in the mountainous, forested province of Mysia in northwestern Anatolia, Pergamon was a hilltop fortress town, overlooking the broad valley of the river Caicus (now Bakırçay), about 16 miles (25 km) inland from the Aegean Sea.

 Beginning in the fifth century BCE as a Greek town under Persian rule, Pergamon issued a small silver diobol (a third of a drachma, or about 1.5 grams) bearing the youthful head of Apollo on the obverse and a portrait of an unnamed bearded satrap on the reverse, beside the abbreviated name of the city (PERGA or PERGAM).

 Alexander and Lysimachus